Pohang Steelers: History

 In the 2009 AFC Champions League, the Steelers defeated Umm-Salal of Qatar 4–1 on aggregate in the semi-finals to advance to their first ever AFC Champions League final.
 The Steelers defeated Saudi club Al-Ittihad 2–1 at the National Stadium in Tokyo, Japan to claim the title.
 For the 2009 K League season, Pohang once again qualified for the play-off phase of the league by finishing the regular season in second place, equal with FC Seoul on points, but ahead on goal difference.
 The Steelers had a bye to the semi-finals, but lost to Seongnam Ilhwa Chunma.
 Nonetheless, their regular season placing saw them qualify for the 2010 AFC Champions League Group stage.

 Following the conclusion of the 2009 K League season, at the 2009 FIFA Club World Cup in December, the Steelers finished in third place after defeating Mexican side Atlante 4–3 on penalties.

+Pohang saw further success on the pitch under new manager Hwang Sun-hong with a unique playstyle dubbed 'Steel Taka', winning the 2012 and 2013 editions of the Korean FA Cup, and also the 2013 K League season.
+However, the club has not won a league title since 2013 as Jeonbuk Hyundai Motors and later Ulsan rose to dominate the league, and went into an extended trophy drought.

+In April 2019, Kim Gi-dong took over as manager.
+He led Pohang back to the top half of the league, and in 2020, they finished third in the league, qualifying for the AFC Champions League.
+The club made a strong run in the 2021 AFC Champions League, reaching the final but finishing as runners-up after losing to continental rivals Al Hilal.

+In 2023, Pohang celebrated their 50th anniversary by winning the FA Cup, defeating Jeonbuk Hyundai in the final and securing their first FA Cup victory in ten years.

+After Kim Gi-dong left for FC Seoul in December 2023, Pohang appointed Park Tae-ha as the new manager.
+While they started the season well, their form deteriorated and the club finished sixth in the league.
+However, they won the rebranded Korea Cup in 2024, defeating rivals Ulsan HD 3–1 in extra time in the final for a second consecutive cup victory.

+Stadium

+Pohang's home is the Pohang Steel Yard, completed in 1990 as South Korea's first football-specific stadium.

+The team trains at the Pohang Steelers Club House, located in the Buk District of the city.
+It was completed in 2001 at the cost of approximately 8 billion won.
+In 2019, the club opened the Steelers Football Performance Center at a cost of 2 billion won to improve players' fitness and prevent injuries.